skillbert/alt1-electron/readme.md

 - Many little used api calls
 - Clean up native event situation for windows
 - Enable contextisolation in appwindow
+- Try to move RS specific constants from native code to ts/config files
 - Think some more about the name